 When you travel to Shanghai, don’t be surprised when you get inundated with recommendations from guidebooks and travelers telling you all about The Bund, The Pearl Tower and The Yu Gardens.
 Don’t get me wrong…these are all worthy places to see in Shanghai.
-But trust me when I say that there are other great places to visit in Shanghai!
+But trust me when I say that there are other great Shanghai tourist destinations!

-Feel free to spend hundreds of renminbi to take an elevator to the top of China’s tallest building (at least the tallest building for now), but if I were you, I would consider budgeting some time to explore some of the lesser-known destinations in Shanghai.
+Feel free to spend hundreds of renminbi to take an elevator to the top of China’s tallest building (at least the tallest building for now).

-Sometimes it’s fun to find your own way around Shanghai and I know most budget travelers to China will opt for this route, but when it comes to history and culture, I often advise friends to spend a little cash on a local guide to provide context to what you’re seeing.
+Sometimes it’s fun to explore your own way around Shanghai and I know most budget travelers to China will opt for this budget route.
+But when it comes to history and culture, I often advise friends to spend a little cash on a local guide to provide context to what you’re seeing.

 In Shanghai, there are companies like Jenny’s Shanghai Tours that can provide a memorable look around Shanghai that you’ll completely miss out on your own.
 Not everybody is keen to do tour, but for those that are interested, I’ve put together a list of my recommended China travel agencies.